-Latinate form of EVE
+Form of EVE

-.
+used in various languages.
 This form is used in the Latin translation of the New Testament, while Hava

 EVELYN f & m English, German

-From an English surname which was derived from the given name AVELINE
+From an English surname that was derived from the given name AVELINE

 .
 In the 17th century when it was first used as a given name it was more common for boys, but it is now regarded as mainly feminine due to association with the related name Evelina